AlibabaCloudDocs/ga/intl.en-US/Quick Start/Configure a shared-bandwidth Global Acceleration instance.md

 ## Step 2.
 Add EIPs {#section_nk1_2wx_5db .section}

 After creating a shared-bandwidth instance, you must add at least one EIP to accelerate the Internet access.
 After the EIP is added to the instance:

 -   The added EIP shares the bandwidth of the Global Acceleration instance and the original bandwidth of the EIP is disabled.
 -   The original billing of the EIP is also disabled.
 The EIP becomes a public IP and no additional traffic or bandwidth fee is charged.

-To add an EIP, follow these steps.
+To add an EIP, follow these steps:

 1. On the Global Acceleration page, click **Shared Bandwidth**.
 2. Click **Add IP Address** in the **Actions** column of the target instance.